Role-based access control Enterprise

 with the legend:

-• permission_level is either NOTHING, READ, UPDATE or CREATE_DELETE
+• permission is either NOTHING, or a comma-separated list containing one or more of: CREATE, READ, UPDATE or DELETE

-• label_list is a set of node labels, separated with a comma and with a colon in front of each label (e.g. :L1), or * for specifying all labels in the graph
+• label_list is a set of node labels, separated with a comma and with a colon in front of each label (e.g. :Person), or * for creating a global rule matching all labels in the graph

 • user_or_role is the already created user or role in Memgraph